 Center for Media and Design 130 — 310-434-4340

 The Corsair, Santa Monica College’s award-winning student-run newspaper, has a print edition published every other Wednesday during the fall and spring semesters, as well as an online news site.
 The Corsair welcomes all students to help create the newspaper, which is a lifeline of news and entertainment for the entire SMC community.
 Experience on the Corsair can lead to internships with major media companies.

-The Counseling Department assists and advises ALL students on developing their education plans, helps smooth the enrollment process for you, provides information on Associate degrees and professional and career certificates, helps you select classes that meet requirements for a particular major, and facilitates your successful transfer to four-year institutions.
+SMC’s General Counseling & Transfer Services assists and advises ALL students on developing their education plans, helps smooth the enrollment process for you, provides information on degrees and professional and career certificates, helps you select classes that meet requirements for a particular academic or career path, and facilitates your successful transfer to four-year institutions.
 Counseling services are also available online at smc.edu/onlinecounseling for students enrolled in on-campus courses (students enrolled in online courses should consult the information available at smc.edu/OnlineEd).

 Santa Monica College’s food services are located on the ground floor of the Student Center.
 The food services area includes a food court that offers a selection of meals, snacks, and beverages at reasonable prices.
 Service is indoors, and seating is available inside and on outdoor patio areas.
 Vending machines can also be found at various locations on the campus.